MouseLand/suite2p/README.md

 3. Full view = Double left-click OR escape key
 4. Swap cell = Right-click on the cell
 5. Select multiple cells = (Ctrl + left-click) AND/OR ("Draw selection" button)

+You can add your manual curation to the classifier by clicking "Add current data to classifier" (this will add the data to the default classifier - this is the classifier that opens when the GUI starts).
+You can also make a brand-new classifier from a list of "iscell.npy" files that you've manually curated.

 ## Other ways to call Suite2p